Site Overlay

 Holistic Care: They are trained to address the broad range of physical, emotional, psychological, and social factors affecting young people.

-Confidentiality: Adolescent medicine specialists understand the importance of confidentiality and are trained to discuss sensitive topics alone with their adolescent patients.
+Confidentiality: Adolescent medicine specialists understand the importance of privacy and are trained to discuss sensitive topics alone with their adolescent patients.

 Focus on Transition: They help young people navigate the challenges of puberty, brain development, and the transition to independence and adulthood.